-If you're unfamiliar with Windows, review the next section "Windows Tutorial" before beginning Lesson 1.
-This tutorial provides a basic overview of Microsoft's operating system and shows you how to use the mouse.
-You might also want to review "File Management" to get more comfortable with files and folders.
+If you are unfamiliar with Windows, review the next section "Windows Tutorial" before beginning Lesson 1.
+This tutorial provides a basic overview of Microsoft's operating systems and shows you how to use the mouse.
+You might also want to review "File Management" on the Lesson Approach Web site to get more comfortable with files and folders.